Here are some more examples of patterns and parts the Cuban tres would play.

 Just remember, on the Cuban tres, like any instrument, make sure you know and understand the rules before you break them!
 That means listen to a lot of Cuban music, especially music that features the Cuban tres.

 This is a typical example of an introduction to a son in a major key (G major).
 This is very often used as the vamp leading into the song.
-The percussion and bass player will instinctivly know when to come in, usually the fourth or fifth bar.
+The percussion and bass player will instinctively know when to come in, usually the fourth or fifth bar.
+(See audio example)

 Here is an example of what the Cuban tres would play in a simple (I,IV,V) montuno.
 It is not the number of notes that matter, the Cuban tres is essentially a percussion instrument so play it like one.